blunderbuss9/CarND-Behavioral-Cloning-P3/README.md

 ## The Simulator

-The simulator can be downloaded from the classroom.
+The Udacity Driving Simulator can be downloaded from the Behavioral Cloning classroom lesson 2: Project Resources.

+Refer to the writeup_report.pdf file, and classroom lesson 3: Running the Simulator, for details on the usage and operation of the Udacity Simulator.

 ## Details About Files In This Directory